Lawsuit claims Brian Laundrie’s parents vacationed with him knowing he had killed Gabby Petito - NewsBreak

 Joe Petito and Nichole Schmidt originally filed a lawsuit against Chris and Roberta Laundrie in March .
 Judge Hunter W. Carroll noted a “perceived procedural deficiency” in that suit, so attorneys for Schmidt and Petito made revisions, as expected.

-While the updated lawsuit does contain some noteworthy changes, it unsurprisingly remains absent of evidence to back-up the allegations made against the Laundries.NOPD searching for burglar who targeted a car in City Park
+While the updated lawsuit does contain some noteworthy changes, it unsurprisingly remains absent of evidence to back-up the allegations made against the Laundries.Ex-FBI agent questions ‘bothersome’ detail in Brian Laundrie autopsy

 “They’ll have to wait and see,” said Petito and Schmidt attorney Pat Reilly to WFLA.com last month when asked about the evidence.
 “If we didn’t believe it was true, we wouldn’t have put them in the complaint.”